The Dempsey Cronin Memorial Invitational

 - T-USFG/Framework - aff teams can easily out-tech neg teams but i usually went for T/Fwk.
 Don't care which internal link/impact you choose: fairness, skills, testing, etc. as long as they have an actual impact

-- try to answer the case even if you go for T especially the parts that interact with the shell
+- try to answer the case even if you go for T especially the parts that interact

 - you get a perm